FraBle/python-duckling/README.md

             input_str: The input as string that has to be parsed.
             language: Optional parameter to specify language,
                 e.g. Duckling.ENGLISH.
-            dim_filter: Optional parameter to specify list of filters for dimensions in Duckling.
+            dim_filter: Optional parameter to specify a single filter or list of filters for dimensions in Duckling.
             reference_time: Optional reference time for Duckling.

         Returns: